Summer Undergraduate Research Fellowships (SURF)

 - A description of the proposed research project, authored by the student in collaboration with the faculty mentor (typically 2-5 pages).
 Describe the project you propose to undertake next summer.
 Describe your background that has prepared you to do this work and your proposed methodology.
 Provide as much detail as possible.

-- The completed “Faculty Mentor Cover Sheet” (page 2 of the SURF Application as a docx file)
+- The completed “Faculty Mentor Cover Sheet” (page 2 of the SURF Application as a docx file) – A Faculty mentor may not have two awardees within a three year period

 - A letter of recommendation from the faculty mentor on the qualifications of the nominee to carry out the project successfully.